-- The interviewer identifies all women eligible for haemoglobin and blood glucose testing from the household schedule and records their name, line number, age, and marital status in Question 302 of the Biomarker Questionnaire.
-Women age 15-49 who are usual members of the household or who slept in the household the night before the day of the interview are eligible. - 2.
+- 1. The interviewer identifies all women eligible for haemoglobin and blood glucose testing from the household schedule and records their name, line number, age, and marital status in Question 302 of the Biomarker Questionnaire.
+Women age 15-49 who are usual members of the household or who stayed in the household the night before the day of the interview are eligible for blood glucose and haemoglobin testing.
+Apart from this, women age 50 and above will be eligible only for blood glucose testing. - 2.
 When instructed, the health investigator must check the respondent's age and marital status in Question 302.
-You must do this step because if the respondent is age 15-17 and not in a union, or has never been in a union, he/she is considered to be an adolescent and consent for testing must be obtained from the parent or adult responsible for the adolescent as well as the adolescent.
+You must do this step because if the respondent is age 15-17 and not in a union, or has never been in a union, he/she is an adolescent and consent for testing must be obtained from the parent or adult responsible for the adolescent, as well as the adolescent directly.
 If the respondent is in a union or has been in a union or is age 18-49, skip to the appropriate question.